 The vision of FIFA 2.0 is “Making Football Truly Global”, and FIFA supports the FIFA Museum’s initiative to organize the conference on a yearly basis for national football museum directors and cultural initiative representatives.
 The FIFA Museum believes it has a responsibility to fans globally to support the preservation and protection of football heritage and culture, including documenting football history and identifying opportunities to reflect on and increase the visibility of the different individual national football cultures.

 For the first edition, which was hosted digitally due to the Covid-19 pandemic, nine key figures participated from around the world.
 The selection criteria for the initial year included – thus, invitations went out to – museums and cultural initiatives from all countries whose FIFA Member Association have previously won the FIFA World Cup™ or the FIFA Women’s World Cup™.

 The next FIFA Museum Conference will take place on 26 and 27 October 2021, again to be hosted digitally.
-All 211 FIFA Member Associations are invited to take part.
-For further information and registration for the FIFA Museum Conference 2021, please send your email to: email@example.com
+All 211 FIFA Member Associations respectively their official representatives are invited to take part.
+For further information about the FIFA Museum Conference 2021, please send your email to: email@example.com